A family guide to waste-free living is our first approach to get you through an eco-journey.

-If you have kids in your family things can become tricky because kids make influence each other.
+If you have kids in your family things can become tricky because kids influence each other.

 Also, a lot of kids’ essentials come in plastic.
-In the beginning, I believe it was made that way with the purpose to help mothers routine.
+A long time ago it was thought that way with the purpose to help mothers routine.
 Disposable items are easier to throw out.
-That´s what they advertise.
+At least, that´s what they advertise.